 At first all the cars gradually set off in the same direction, but then they’re taken off in different directions.
 This means they can be flexible according to the previous young driver experience of the child.

 As well as basic driving round the track, following or passing other cars, there are coned areas to practice their steering.
 There’s also coned shapes set up for parking practice and a box for 3 point turns.

 We were at Bicester Heritage so the track or road is on the airfield, so there’s plenty of space for all the cars to stay spread out as needed.
 They are able to practice approaching and turning into junctions where other cars may also be, so it’s not too far away from a normal (if quieter) road situation.

 N was checked on his steering through the cones a couple of times.
 He did take out one of the cones in the (pretty small) 3 point turn ‘box’.
 They didn’t hear it get caught but the instructor said it was his fault for not hearing it being hit.
-He wasn’t the only one, as another cone had already been knocked over too.
+He wasn’t the only one, as another cone had already been knocked over too by someone else.
 They’re only small ones so probably not visible in the car.

 I didn’t see it as it must have been further away down the track, but he also had a go at parallel parking which he enjoyed.

 Once the hour was up, he drove back to the start and parked up.
 The instructors always do a short debrief to parents on what was covered in the lesson.
 It was nice to hear how well N had done.
 The instructor said his steering and control was good, and that the previous experience driving had obviously helped a lot.
 He encouraged more of that which is handy, as N’s keen to get back in a vehicle.

 It is expensive to do Young Driver lessons.
 I don’t know the cost nowadays of standard driving lessons, but I expect it’s cheaper than Young Driver.